smallwat3r/shhh-cli/README.md

 shhh-cli has no runtime dependencies, you can download a binary for your platform [here](https://github.com/smallwat3r/shhh-cli/releases).

-## How to link it to your own instance of Shhh?
+## Using your own instance of Shhh?

 shhh-cli interacts by default with the official Shhh server.
 If you've set-up your own Shhh server, and want to create secrets from